expo-dev/expositor/readme.md

 # Expositor

-Expositor is a UCI-conforming chess engine for AMD64 / Intel 64 systems.
-You can [play against her on Lichess](https://lichess.org/@/expositor) or download a copy for local use.
+Expositor is a UCI-conforming chess engine for AMD64 / Intel 64 systems.[^1] You can [play against her on Lichess](https://lichess.org/@/expositor) or download a copy for local use.

+[^1]: This is because the network code makes use of inline assembly and some multithreaded code assumes total store order.
+In practice, you could probably run the engine proper without significant problems on an architecture with a weaker memory model (e.g. ARM), but in theory, this could cause incorrect behavior.

-Expositor does not yet have a CCRL rating, but from private testing I estimate her CCRL rating to be between 3000 and 3200 Elo.
+Expositor does not yet have a CCRL rating, but from private testing I estimate her CCRL rating to be between 3000 and 3100 Elo.

 There are no command line options, but the engine does support some nonstandard commands; for more information, start Expositor and enter `help`.

-**Note** that the transposition table is effectively cleared between searches.[^1]
+**Note** that the transposition table is effectively cleared between searches.[^2]

-[^1]: This is currently not an option and cannot be disabled.
+[^2]: This is currently not an option and cannot be disabled.
+It's an intentional choice – it means singlythreaded searches are deterministic regardless of the state of the transposition table.
 The effect is achieved by tagging each table entry with a generation and does not incur the penalty of actually zeroing the table.

 ## Releases

-If you know the microarchitecture of your processor, try using a binary from the appropriate `specific/` directory of a release archive.[^2][^3] If you don't know the microarchitecture of your processor but you do know which features it supports, try using a binary from the appropriate `generic/` directory of a release archive.
+If you know the microarchitecture of your processor, try using a binary from the appropriate `specific/` directory of a release archive.[^3][^4] If you don't know the microarchitecture of your processor but you do know which features it supports, try using a binary from the appropriate `generic/` directory of a release archive.
 See the file named "extensions" in this repository for more information.

-[^2]: I'm not completely confident that I matched the proper cpu-target for some AMD microarchitectures; please let me know if I've made any mistakes.
+[^3]: I'm not completely confident that I matched the proper cpu-target for some AMD microarchitectures; please let me know if I've made any mistakes.

-[^3]: I've attempted to include binaries for most consumer desktop hardware but not server or mobile platforms.
+[^4]: I've attempted to include binaries for most consumer desktop hardware but not server or mobile platforms.
 If you have a Xeon or Atom processor, for example, and want a targeted binary, you'll need to compile from source.
 Feel free to reach out to me for help or if you'd like me to include a binary for your platform in releases.

 If you'd like to compile Expositor from source, you will need to use a recent nightly toolchain.